KRproject-tech/binlog4mbed/README.md

 * __Compile mbed code__

-Compile source code and move to strage of  mbed LPC1768.
+Compile source code, and generated "fwrite_test.bin" move to the local storage of  mbed LPC1768.

 "DATA.LOG" is generated in local storage in mbed.